CJeauc/CloudEngine/README.md

 - We are currently halfway through the time given for the project (deadline : 14 june 2019).

 ## Build Instruction
+- To run the engine you need to set the project "Game" or the project "Editor" as startup project
-- To build the editeur project, you need to install QT (which is quite heavy).
+- To build the editor project, you need to install QT (which is quite heavy).
 - You can also run the Editor using the [Build](https://github.com/CJeauc/CloudEngine/tree/master/BuildCloudEngine). ([Editor.exe](https://github.com/CJeauc/CloudEngine/blob/master/BuildCloudEngine/Build/Release-x64/Editor/Editor.exe))